 As part of the analysis, concerns related to public health and safety that were mentioned by the public, including regulatory stakeholders, during the public scoping meetings were addressed.
-A general account of comments submitted regarding the overall military relocation includes the following:
+A general account of these comments includes the following:

 - Potential increases in diseases including:

 - Acquired Immune Deficiency Syndrome (AIDS)

 - o Cholera

 - o Dengue

 - Hepatitis C

-- Malaria
+- o Malaria

 - o Measles

 - o Rubella

+- Typhoid Fever

 - Sexually Transmitted Diseases other than AIDS

-- o Tuberculosis (TB)

-- Typhoid Fever

-- Potential increases in mental illness
+- Potential increases in mental illness.

-- Potential increases in traffic incidents
+- Potential increases in traffic incidents.

 - Potential contact with UXO.